The-Obstacle-Is-The-Way/Clarity-AI-Backend/app/infrastructure/ml/README.md

 All microservices implement strict HIPAA compliance measures:

+- PHI is encrypted at rest and in transit
+- Field-level encryption for sensitive data
 - Patient data is sanitized before processing
 - No PHI is included in logs or external calls
-- All data is encrypted at rest and in transit
+- All PHI access is comprehensively logged
-- Access is restricted and audited
+- Access is restricted based on role-based permissions
+- Error responses are sanitized to prevent PHI leakage

+## Clean Architecture Integration

+The ML services follow clean architecture principles:

+- **Domain Interfaces**: Core interfaces defined in the domain layer
+- **Application Services**: Orchestration at the application layer
+- **Infrastructure Implementation**: Concrete implementations in this directory
+- **Dependency Inversion**: High-level modules don't depend on low-level modules

 ## Error Handling